 Appendix : Data formats

-L1Topo are about to be finalised.
+The formats of the data received and generated by L1Topo are about to be finalised.
 Details are found in separate documents.
 This section gives a coarse overview only.

 Real-Time Input Data

 Real-time input from FEXes and Muon Trigger is 8b/10b-encoded at 11.2 or 12.8 Gb/s.
 This yields a line capacity of 224 or 256 bits total per bunch crossing.
 The raw data are accompanied by a CRC check sum and by comma characters, required for line synchronization.
 Comma characters are sent upon link start-up and in otherwise empty data fields, replacing 0x00 data bytes.
 Comma characters are injected in fixed and unique positions within a full-BC data word only.
 For purpose of overall alignment and monitoring bunch count information is embedded into the data stream as well.